inasafe/inasafe-doc/docs/source/training/beginner/osm/107-imagery-offset.rst

-We’ve learned about two major ways of making maps - one is by utilising aerial imagery to identify features on the ground, and another is by using GPS to record tracks and waypoints and then add them to OpenStreetMap.
+We’ve learned about two major ways of making maps - one is by utilising aerial imagery to identify features on the ground, and another is by using GPS to record tracks and waypoints and then add them to OSM.
 The advantage of aerial imagery is obvious.
 It enables you, the mapper, to see the whole picture, to observe various details from the image, consider your knowledge of the area, and easily trace roads, buildings, and areas.
 One key advantage of GPS however, is that it doesn’t suffer from offset like imagery.
 A GPS will always provide you with a correct latitude and longitude.
 The only exception is when the satellite signals are interrupted by tall buildings or mountains, but in this case it is easy to recognise the error.
 Observe the GPS trace in this image, compared with the Bing aerial imagery layer beneath it:

 .. image:: /static/training/beginner/osm/image111.*